ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 This allows verifiers to use untrusted code for their initial Evidence collection.

-The results of the evidence collection are protocol specific data and transcripts which can be used as input to appraisal by a trusted Verifier.
+The results of the evidence collection are protocol specific data and transcripts which are used as input to appraisal by the Verifier.

 ### Cryptographic validation of Evidence